ehovers10/dci/_chapters/collaborative-update-semantics.md

 I would like to offer a diagnosis of the detractors' animosity to the advanced stats.
 It is not that the stats fail to characterize genuine trends in the game (true generalizations).
 Nor, as some have suggested, that they see the stats as a threat to their interests, either financially or in terms of fame.

+Baseball is a game that can be enjoyed from two perspectives.
+A third-party spectator can enjoy the performance of others within the game, and players can enjoy the game differently in virtue of their distinctive, first-personal perspective on it.

 It is that they fail to understand the stats.
 But this is not a failure of intellectual power.
 It is a prespectival mis-alignment.
 The stats fail to speak to them as characters in the game.
 The traditional stats at least appear to give them actionable directives, while the advanced stats provide no sense of how they could make use of them to improve their performance in the game.

 Some athletes are finding ways, but the requisite shift in perspective points to an important feature of characterizing games.
 They have rules that allow for better and worse play.
 And the generalizations are not intended just for interested third parties, but also for those that have a hand in shaping the data used in the generalization.